tmikeschu/career-development-curriculum/module_two/feedback_ii.md

 What will make this conversation different with a project team vs. having this conversation with just one partner?

 An important skill from the body part is listening.
 What does it mean to actively listen?

-When you're having a conversation with someone, do you ever find yourself thinking about what you'll say in response to the person talking?
+What can make it difficult to really listen to someone?

 #### Read, Pair, Share
 Read through these [5 steps for improving listening skills](https://www.fastcompany.com/3036026/5-ways-to-improve-your-listening-skills)